-If this sounds familiar, a car loan is a finance option that you may want to consider
+If this sounds familiar, a car loan is a finance option that you may want to consider.
+We take a look.

 How do car loans work?